 Your apartment whether its flat-sharing or your own studio/1 bedroom would be the biggest cost you will have every month.
 The great thing about the main cities in Vietnam is that it will usually have everything you would be looking for.
 You are spoiled for choices, from cheaper rooms in a local area to a five-star condominium similar to what you can have at home.

 The cost really depends on your preferences.
-If you are not too picky and would be willing to settle for very basic accommodations, you can rent a very nice room for as low as $200.00.
-You can easily find people looking for new flatmates on various facebook groups.
+If you are not too picky and would be willing to settle for very basic accommodations, you can rent a very nice room for as low as $200.00 a month.
+You can easily find people looking for new flatmates on various Facebook groups.
 This is also a good way for you to have your first social circle when you move.
 If you want more privacy and prefer somewhere with a swimming pool and a gym, then you should be prepared to pay as much as $1,000.00.

 For those who would like to cook their own food, you can expect to shell out anywhere from $1-$3 per meal.
 Cooking in bigger batches and storing them for the future is also a way for you to save more time and money.
 If you want to save as much as possible on food, rice, pasta, and vegetables are the cheapest things in the market.

-Now, you would not be staying in the city all the time (well at least I hope not).
-There is so much to explore within Vietnam and neighboring countries are also not so expensive to reach.
-A bus to another town can cost anywhere from $7.
+Now, you would not be staying in the city all the time.
+There is so much to explore within Vietnam and neighboring countries that are not so expensive to reach.
+A bus to another town can cost around $7 one way to Nha Trang ou Dalat.
 You can also ride a bus to neighboring Phnom Penh, Cambodia for as low as $10 (this is the cheapest bus so do not expect so much when it comes to comfort).
 Buses can also take you to Thailand for $35-$40.

 If you are like me and sitting for long periods of time is not your thing, then budget airlines are your friend.
 I once booked a flight from Ho Chi Minh to Nha Tang for only $20 round trip.
 While international flights could be a bit pricier, they still would usually not be more than $50-$100.